just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Impacts-of-CS-Electronic-Documents.rst

 .. raw:: html

     <p>
-    <p>Printers sometimes add secret dots to documents when they're printed, very similar to steganography.
+    <p>Printers sometimes add secret dots to documents when they're printed, very similar to <span class="hover vocab yui-wk-div" data-id='steganography'>steganography</span>.
 In fact, the secret dots on a leaked, classified document were able to help the FBI identify a potential suspect. <a href="http://www.bbc.com/future/story/20170607-why-printers-add-secret-tracking-dots" target="_blank">Read more in this article from the BBC.</a></p>

 Summary